Hozukii/linked-blog-starter-md/School/English SL/IO BOW/IO notes.md

 the global issue of ... more specifically   ...
-I will do this through 2 works the first is a poem by...  (brief descrpition of person and work ) the second is a film ...
+I will do this through 2 works the first is a poem by...  (brief descrpition of person and work ) the second is a film ... link back to global issue

 # Script
 - Literary work - Little red cap by Carol Ann Duffy
 - Non-literary Work - Tron:Legacy by Joseph Kosinski under Disney

+Today in this individual oral, I would like the global issue of gender, more specifically, I'm here to discuss how